 Fejokoo (crater)

-In contrast to typical craters, which are circular or elliptical in shape, Fejokoo resembles an equilateral hexagon and is the largest polygonal crater on Ceres.
+In contrast to typical impact craters, which are circular or elliptical in shape, Fejokoo resembles an equilateral hexagon—it is the largest polygonal crater on Ceres.
 As with most large craters on Ceres, Fejokoo's floor is generally flat and bounded by a very steep rim, with slopes exceeding 45° in some sections.
-The floor is roughly 5 kilometres (3.1 miles) deep; the floor is interrupted at the center of Fejokoo by a cental peak roughly 1 kilometre (0.62 miles) high.
-The polygonal shape of Fejokoo likely comes from mass wasting processes such as landslides from the crater rim; the eastern and western rims are particularly affected, containing terraced landslide material.
+The floor is roughly 5 kilometres (3.1 miles) deep; the floor is interrupted at the center by a central peak roughly 1 kilometre (0.62 miles) high.
+The hexagonal shape of Fejokoo likely comes from mass wasting processes such as landslides that have eroded the crater rim.
+The eastern and western rims are particularly affected, containing terraced landslide material.
 The surface composition of Fejokoo is overall typical of Ceres, though bright streaks on its northern wall and near its central peak appear to be enriched in ammonia and hydroxides.

 References